 You can however, still enjoy some refined grains (white rice or pasta, white breads or buns).
 But, you do want to limit the sugary stuff.
 Sure, enjoy a dessert once in a while (even every week), but not daily, and in small portions.
 Refined grains such as donuts or sweet rolls don’t really fall into the same category as refined bread (white, French, Italian) and English muffins for instance.

 The DASH Diet follows many of the principles of the DGA, including the recommendation to consume whole grains in your diet.
+I support enjoyable eating plans.
 Balance, variety and moderation continue to support nutrition dogma that results in a dietary pattern that supports a healthy lifestyle.
 So include whole grains into some of your choices, but go ahead and enjoy that sandwich on white, your crisp rice cereal, or a dish of regular white pasta.